History, Art & Culture

 As Clinton evolves into the 21st century the community is working towards diversifying the economy and growing the population, ensuring community sustainability for years to come.

 Photo Credit: Clinton Museum Gallery

 Take a stroll through the Village and take in the rich heritage with historic buildings and sights.
-While at the Museum, pick up a copy of the "Historical Walking Tour" book to help guide your visit.
+Pick up a copy of our Historic Walking Tour booklet from the Museum, the Village Office, or a local business to fully immerse yourself in the history of the Village.
 Below are a few of the many notable stops along the tour.

 THE CLINTON MUSEUM - 1419 Cariboo Highway

 The Clinton Museum is located on the main highway in the heart of the Village of Clinton.
 The building which houses the Museum was built in 1892 and made from locally handmade bricks.
 The building served as a school until 1925 and was a courthouse from 1925 to 1955.
 The new courthouse was built next door and the brick building was taken over by the Museum Society in 1956.